 Scenarios aplenty in play for CA

 Tribal casino operators vehemently oppose SCA 6, even though it would give them the ability to offer sports betting, because of its language regarding CA cardrooms.
-It would make the offering of table games in CA cardrooms expressly legal, which is a gray area that tribal casino leaders have fought against for years.
+It would make the offering of table games in California cardrooms expressly legal, which is a gray area that tribal casino leaders have fought against for years.

 The same tribal leaders also oppose online wagering on sports.
-They would rather compel CA bettors to visit their facilities to place bets.
+They would rather compel bettors to visit their facilities to place bets.

 For those reasons, Californians should expect the tribes to push for their own version as long as they can.
 All this activity creates the potential for many different scenarios for legal sports betting in California.